 A simple custard-style crock pot gluten free macaroni and cheese that’s made ridiculously easy without a stove.
 It’s even easier than the boxed kind since you don’t even have to boil the pasta!

-Second of all, I was really pretty sure that slow cookers made everything into a single, mushy consistency.
+I was really pretty sure that slow cookers made everything into a single, mushy consistency.
 If you wanted some texture to your food, well slow cookers were just not the way to go.

 Along with this ridiculously easy, cheesy, slow cooker gluten free macaroni and cheese, I’m eatin’ some crow.
 Long live the slow cooker!